Lakers Venture Grant Program

 Proposal Review

-Proposals will be reviewed by a faculty committee using a modified Student Summer Scholars rubric (setting aside the Mentorship/Apprenticeship Plan as not relevant to this independent research grant program).
+Proposals will be reviewed by a faculty committee using this Lakers Venture Grant rubric.
 We encourage you to review the rubric carefully as you develop your proposal.

 Academic Year Award Grant Cycle